bps10/colorMatch/README.md

 ## Program behavior

 The colorMatch program creates a fixation dot and two background fields.
-One superimposes over the AO imaging / leak raster.
-The second is for matching.
+One is superimposed over the AO imaging / leak raster, the second is for matching.

 ### Procedure